U.S. Africa Command forces conduct assessment in Timbuktu, Mali

 |Downloads:

-This work, U.S. Africa Command forces conduct assessment in Timbuktu, Mali [Image 4 of 4], by TSgt Daniel Asselta, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Africa Command forces conduct assessment in Timbuktu, Mali [Image 35 of 35], by SSgt Daniel Garcia, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT